 A report from the International Property Tax Institute (IPTI) showed that less than half of North American firms regularly reviewed their assessments to identify appeal opportunities, while 39% said they lacked normalized property tax data, inhibiting them from making strategic appeal decisions.

 Fortunately, a well-organized data set and specialized software can speed up the time it takes you to review your assessments, meaning you’re well-equipped to determine what to appeal.

-To help speed up your appeal determination process, we’ve put together two critical steps for identifying tax saving opportunities in your assessments using software.
+So how can you best identify opportunities for appeal in your property tax assessments?
+To help speed up your appeal determination process, we’ve put together two critical steps for identifying tax saving opportunities in your assessments using a property tax appeal software.

 It may seem obvious, but having all of the data you need in the right format is essential for making strategic appeal decisions.
 But how do you know what you need, and in what format you need it?

 While it varies by portfolio and appeal strategy, there are some key points you'll want to make sure you’re tracking:

 Along with these broader categories, there’s also county- and jurisdiction-specific data to consider.
 For example, your properties in New York may be subject to transitional values, while portfolios in some States or Canadian provinces need to account for phase-ins.
 For each of these, make sure to review your phase-in or transitional amount for the coming year, and what effects an appeal will have on the value going forward.